DS4Ag/dpest/docs/example.rst

 3. Validate the Created PEST Input Files
 --------------------------------------------

 After generating the ``PEST input files``, it is important to validate that they were created correctly.
-This is done using PEST’s built-in validation tools.
+To ensure that all input files are correctly formatted before running PEST, use TEMPCHEK, INSCHEK and PESTCHEK utilities provided by PEST:

 **3.1.
 Open the Command Prompt**